 Packing and moving house can be daunting and exhaustive, but there are many tips to alleviate any stress with moving and allow you to enjoy the experience.
-A Man and van company have put together some tips for you.
+A man with a van company have put together some tips for you.

 With some careful planning, lots of boxes and bubble wrap, and a positive mindset, packing your house will be a breeze.